 - Bookings must be carried out at least 48 hours prior to arrival with Newry Tourist Information.

 - Victoria Lock is just under 2 miles upstream from the Port of Warrenpoint at the head of Carlingford Lough and only approachable at high water.
-The Lock gates are operable 1 hour before to 1 hour after High water, but council limits their use to daylight hours.
+The Lock gates are operable 1 hour before to 1 hour after High water, but the council limits their use to daylight hours.

 Not what you need?